lee-lindley/PdfGen/README.md

  ![test0_pgx](/images/test0_pgx.png)

+Pdf files from test_PdfGen are in the *samples* folder.
+Github will display them when selected.

 ## A Few Details

 Column widths may be set to 0 for NOPRINT, so Break Columns where the value is captured